 3.2 NATIONAL-LEVEL IMPACT OF DBT

 National ITSA estimates evaluating the effect of DBT on nitrogen use intensity are presented in Table 2.
 The estimated immediate (level) effect of DBT is positive (5.52 kg/ha) but statistically insignificant (P = 0.61), suggesting that nitrogen use intensity did not decline abruptly following DBT implementation.
 Similarly, the estimated long-term (slope) effect is negative (-3.14 kg/ha per year) but statistically insignificant (P = 0.56), suggesting that DBT did not result in a sustained moderation in the growth trajectory of nitrogen use intensity at the national level.

+GIVE REASONS.
+SUBSIDY RATES FOR NPK NOT CHANGED IN RATIO.
+CONNECT WITH RATIO N-P2O5-K2O.

 Table 2.
 Summary statistics of the control variables used